noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/introduction.md

 ## Notice a mistake?

-If you notice any errors or glaring omissions in this guide, I welcome any feedback: fantradisc#3677 (Discord).
+If you notice any errors or glaring omissions in this guide, I welcome any feedback (<hkeating1@outlook.com>).

 ## Have any questions?